top of page

 Average hike time: 1.5 hours

-The trail continuously gains elevation until, at 3.05 miles it reaches the trail hub.
-This well-designed trail hub has several rock benches and spectacular views of Fishers Peak.
-From here you can return to the parking lot via Goldenrod (~5.1 miles), back down Upper and Lower Lone Cub trails (~3 miles), or via Fishers Peak Trail ~1.4 miles).
-To extend your hike you can continue on Fishers Peak Trail (multiuse) to Onita Point.
 The temperature had dropped significantly, and the wind had picked up, so I put on a warm down jacket before resuming my hike.
-I headed back to the parking lot via the Fishers Peak Trail which is really steep (900ft elevation change over a mere mile) old jeep trail.
+I headed back to the parking lot via the Fishers Peak Trail which is a steep (900ft elevation /mile).
 At least one third of the trail was fully shaded and very icy.
 Walking in the crunchy snow provided better traction and I was glad I had my hiking poles.
-At several spots there are stunning views of the Spanish Peaks, Sangre de Cristo range and Trinidad Lake.
+At several spots there are impressive views of the Spanish Peaks, Sangre de Cristo range, and Trinidad Lake.
 The trail flattens out as it nears the Lower Lone Cub trail bridge.
-(Usually, the 1.4-mile descent to the parking lot takes 25 minutes and the hike up takes about 35-40 minutes.)

 The entire hike was approximately 1 hour and 45 minutes.
 Everyone's speed is different, but at a relaxed leisurely pace, and without the icy sections and stopping for notes/photos, I estimate it would take about 1.5 hours to complete the loop.

-Lower Lone Cub-Upper Lone Cub-Fishers Peak Trail Gallery
+Lower Lone Cub->Upper Lone Cub->Fishers Peak Trail Gallery

 Goldenrod Loop